+This site is privately owned and is not associated with the government.
+It contains information to help you in your Food Stamps application process.
 The Vermont SNAP food benefits program, or food stamps program, is referred to as the 3SquaresVT program.
 Beneficiaries receiving food stamps benefits can use them to purchase approved food items to provide three meals a day for themselves and their family members while struggling with a low income.
 SNAP benefits are calculated based on a program applicant’s needs and the characteristics of household members.
 Once approved, a beneficiary will receive access to benefits for food stamp program through the issuance of an Electronic Benefit Transfer (EBT) card.
 The benefit card food stamp can be used like a debit card at authorized retailers to pay for USDA-approved food items.
 To learn more about how the VT food stamps benefit card works, benefit calculation details and approved food item purchases, download our easy guide to SNAP.
 For a quick overview of Vermont food stamps program benefits, review the following information.

 Food Items You Can Purchase With SNAP in Vermont